Skip to content

 Speed Slower, several hundred to thousands MB/s Faster, several tens of GB/s Very fast, several tens to hundreds of GB/s

-Price Cheaper, several cents to yuan / GB More expensive, tens to hundreds of yuan / GB Very expensive, priced with CPU
+Price Cheaper, a few cents to a few dollars / GB More expensive, tens to hundreds of dollars / GB Very expensive, priced with CPU

-We can imagine the computer storage system as a pyramid structure shown in Figure 4-9.
-The storage devices closer to the top of the pyramid are faster, have smaller capacity, and are more costly.
-This multi-level design is not accidental, but the result of careful consideration by computer scientists and engineers.
+The computer storage system can be visualized as a pyramid, as shown in Figure 4-9.
+The storage devices at the top of the pyramid are faster, have smaller capacities, and are more expensive.
+This multi-level design is not accidental, but a deliberate outcome of careful consideration by computer scientists and engineers.

-• Hard disks are difficult to replace with memory.
-Firstly, data in memory is lost after power off, making it unsuitable for long-term data storage; secondly, the cost of memory is dozens of times that of hard disks, making it difficult to popularize in the consumer market.
+• Replacing hard disks with memory is challenging.
+Firstly, data in memory is lost after power off, making it unsuitable for long-term data storage; secondly, memory is significantly more expensive than hard disks, limiting its feasibility for widespread use in the consumer market.

-• It is difficult for caches to have both large capacity and high speed.
-As the capacity of L1, L2, L3 caches gradually increases, their physical size becomes larger, increasing the physical distance from the CPU core, leading to increased data transfer time and higher element access latency.
-Under current technology, a multi-level cache structure is the best balance between capacity, speed, and cost.
+• Caches face a trade-off between large capacity and high speed.
+As the capacity of L1, L2, and L3 caches increases, their physical size grows, increasing the distance from the CPU core.
+This results in longer data transfer times and higher access latency.
+With current technology, a multi-level cache structure provides the optimal balance between capacity, speed, and cost.

 Computer storage system